splunk-soar-connectors/ssh/README.md

 ## Key-based authentication

-Refer to the following steps to install the authentication keys.
+Refer to the following steps to install the authentication keys in on-prem instance.
 Note that the key pair must be unencrypted and generated using `     ssh-keygen    ` .

 **Note:** The screenshots attached below are for Non-NRI instances having **/home/phantom-worker**